How are Community Solar Garden programs doing across the country?

-Although the Massachusetts Senate passed a virtual net metering bill in 2008, it didn’t begin tracking community solar projects until 2014.
-Community solar programs qualify for two Massachusetts Department of Energy Resources programs: RPS Solar Carve-out II and Solar Massachusetts Renewable Target (SMART).
+Although the Massachusetts Senate passed a virtual net metering bill in 2008, its first true community solar project went online in 2014.
+Massachusetts tracks and credits community solar gardens through two Massachusetts Department of Energy Resources programs: RPS Solar Carve-out II (phased out in 2020) and Solar Massachusetts Renewable Target (SMART).

-In the third quarter of 2021, Massachusetts’s community solar program hit 386 completed projects with 595 total megawatts of operational capacity.
+In the second quarter of 2022, Massachusetts’s community solar program hit 444 completed projects with 716 total megawatts of operational capacity.

-In the third quarter of 2021, Minnesota’s community solar program hit 415 completed projects with 819 total megawatts of operational capacity.
+In the second quarter of 2022, Minnesota’s community solar program hit 436 completed projects with 840 total megawatts of operational capacity.

-In the third quarter of 2021, New York’s community solar program hit 456 completed projects with 643 total megawatts of operational capacity.
+In the second quarter of 2022, New York’s community solar program hit 677 completed projects with 1,015 total megawatts of operational capacity.

 Where is Community Solar Going?

-Each program has been constantly evolving.
+Each state’s community solar program has been constantly evolving.
 Several of the programs have had to loosen restrictions, increase individual project size limits, and expand the overall size of the program.
 States that are now developing community solar policies would do well to build these changes into their programs from the beginning.

 Minnesota had a significant lead in installed community solar capacity until the first quarter of 2022, at which point New York’s program surpassed Minnesota’s.
-Massachusetts and Minnesota had close to the same installed capacity in quarter three of 2017, 114 MW and 116 MW respectively, but the Massachusetts program has not been able to achieve the same rate of growth as Minnesota.
-This is, again, because the Minnesota program has no caps and secures an economical payout for installations.
+Massachusetts and Minnesota had close to the same installed capacity in the third quarter of 2017, 114 MW and 116 MW respectively, but the Massachusetts program was not able to achieve growth rate as that of Minnesota.
+This was, again, because the Minnesota program has no caps and secures an economical payout for installations.
 Recently, however, Minnesota’s community solar program has stalled.
 Community solar developers in the state have been plagued with interconnection delays, for which they blame utility Xcel Energy, and grid hosting capacity in some areas of the state is running low.

-Colorado and Minnesota are served by the same utility company.
-Xcel in Colorado (the Public Service Company of Colorado), however, has maintained severe program caps on Solar Rewards Community Gardens.
+Many Colorado and Minnesota residents are served by the same utility company: Xcel Energy.
+Xcel in Colorado (the Public Service Company of Colorado), however, has maintained strict program caps on Solar Rewards Community Gardens.
 The Colorado Public Utilities Commission has approved each program cap in a series of expansions.
-Despite the Colorado state legislation passing one of the first community solar bills in 2010, the program has struggled to grow within its confines.
+Despite the Colorado Legislature passing one of the first community solar bills in 2010, the program has struggled to grow within its confines.

-Hawaii, Illinois, and Maryland all have budding community solar programs, but have yet to see many interconnected projects (or consistently publish data on them).
+Hawaii, Maine, Maryland each have budding community solar programs, but have yet to see many interconnected projects (or consistently publish data on them).